Andorr/qs/README.md

 # QS CLI
-A simple command-line interface to interact with [QS](https://qs.stud.iie.ntnu.no/) - Dataingeniør's queue-system for delivering assignments.
+A simple command-line interface written in Go to interact with [QS](https://qs.stud.iie.ntnu.no/) - Dataingeniør's queue-system for delivering assignments.

 ```diff
 - Warning: The CLI might be out of date due to further development and changes to QS